AMoazeni/Offroad-Buggy/README.md

 Paste JavaScript Code into the MakeCode Microbit Online Simulator/Programming Interface.
 Click on 'Blocks' to convert to Scratch Blocks.

-Compiled '.HEX' file is also provided.

 [![Microbit RC Car](https://img.youtube.com/vi/pD6tM1nXCPA/0.jpg)](https://www.youtube.com/watch?v=pD6tM1nXCPA&)

 ## How To Program a MicroBit
+1. Download 'Microbit_Car.HEX'
-1. Connect Microbit to Computer with  USB Cable
+2. Connect Microbit to Computer with  USB Cable
-2. Drag and Drop 'Microbit_Car.HEX' onto 'Microbit' which appears as a Flash Drive in 'My Computer' once connected
+3. Drag and Drop 'Microbit_Car.HEX' onto 'Microbit' which appears as a Flash Drive in 'My Computer' once connected